-- the appointment has not been confirmed; - all other checks, including a clear Children's Barred List check, have been completed; - the DBS application has been made in advance; - appropriate supervision can be in place; - a risk assessment is completed and reviewed every two weeks until the DBS check is received. - the person in question is informed what these safeguards are; - a note is added to the single central register and evidence kept of the measures put in place; - The Head is provided with evidence of the above and authorises the commencement.
+- all other checks, including a clear Children's Barred List check, have been completed; - the DBS application has been made in advance; - appropriate supervision can be in place; - a risk assessment is completed and reviewed until the DBS check is received. - the person in question is informed what these safeguards are; - a note is added to the single central register and evidence kept of the measures put in place; - The Head or COO is provided with evidence of the above and authorises the commencement.